egloffmark/sql2csv/README.md

 ### Can I execute multiple queries and save them as single output appended?
 Well for this you need to use union queries and build the query as single line

+### Can I enter the password at runtime so that nobody sees it the console?
+Yes you can, simple replace the property `-password xxx` by using `-enterPassword` (no value for that property needed)

 ### Can I re-use your classes within my java application?
 If yes how?
 Yes you can!
 Simple use the class `SQL2CSV`as follows or have a look at the Junit Test `SQL2CSVTest`for a running example.